 • Produced a thesis that is judged by the readers to meet the department’s expectations for honors work (see below), and turned it in by the established deadlines.

 • Successfully defended the thesis during a half hour public presentation held during the final exam period of the eighth semester.

 Students who submit theses that are deemed to fall short of the expectations will graduate without honors.
 In that case, the thesis will count as a capstone project.

 4. Expectations for honors theses:

-An honors thesis in Egyptology or Ancient Western Asian Studies is expected to add to existing scholarship.
+An honors thesis in Egyptology or Assyriology is expected to add to existing scholarship.
 The thesis must be based on close work with primary sources (usually in publication rather than in person), supplemented by critical engagement with a substantial amount of relevant secondary literature.
 While the resulting study is not necessarily expected to be ground-breakingly original, and may engage with a well-studied topic, it will usually include a new insight into or interpretation of the material considered.